What minimum prerequisites will apply to the nursing program when the application process re-opens?

 - CPR for healthcare provider – two-year certification

 - Vaccinations or proof of immunity to rubella and rubeola (measles and German measles), hepatitis B, varicella (chicken pox), a TDAP shot within ten years of participation in the program, an annual TB.

 - Immunization and health assessment document may be found in the nursing program application.

 The program costs approximately $16,000 including tuition, books, fees and lab fees, liability insurance, testing fees, uniforms, immunizations, certifications, criminal background check, and random drug screens.
 Personal health insurance may also be required.
 This information is subject to change.
-Go to www.arapahoe.edu for up-to-date tuition and fee information.
+Go to the Tuition and Fees page for up-to-date tuition and fee information.

 What is a typical schedule like?